 “As each has received a gift, use it to serve one another as good stewards of God’s varied grace.”
 1 Peter 4:10

 We are all blessed with unique interests and talents, and the Holy Spirit calls us to share them in different ways.
-For those who want to participate but have limited time to dedicate, our parish and school run an assortment of clothing and food drives, as well as almsgiving initiatives, thoughout the year.
-If you're looking for something more hands-on, consider joining one of our groups that serves meals at My Brother's Table in Lynn, providing pastoral care visits through our Ministry to the Sick and Homebound, or participating in our Justice for Jesus social justice ministry.
+For those who want to participate but have limited time to dedicate, our parish and school run an assortment of clothing and food drives, as well as almsgiving initiatives, throughout the year.
+If you're looking for something more hands-on, consider joining one of our groups that serves meals at My Brother's Table in Lynn, providing pastoral care visits through our Pastoral Visitation Ministry, or participating in our Justice for Jesus social justice ministry.
 If circumstances require you to stick close to home, you might be interested in our Ministry of Consolation's work of sending cards and notes to those who are bereaved, our Ministry to College Students that sends practical and spiritual care packages, or even starting a prayer line group.
 Of course, we are always looking for people to participate in liturgical roles such as lector, Eucharistic Minister, sacristan, usher, and greeter.
 If behind-the-scenes work fits you better, however, we welcome those interested in becoming offertory counters or caring for altar linens.

 Our parish ministries continue to evolve to meet the needs of our faith community, and we welcome new ideas and initiatives.
 To our volunteers, we thank you for all the ways you serve Christ and his Church.
 For more information about any of these ministries or if you have an idea for a new ministry you would like to start, please contact Kate McGrath, Pastoral Associate.